lucastorri/autobreaker/README.md

 val realService: MyService = new FailingService val serviceWithCircuitBreaker = AutoBreaker.proxy(realService)

-// Call it a few times, forcing failures
+// Make it fail a few times
 (1 to 10).foreach { _ => serviceWithCircuitBreaker.add(11, 23) }

 // Try again and see that the service isn't called